 How to connect to Google BigQuery

-1. Login to your Google Account.
+- Login to your Google Account.

-2. Configure your Google Cloud Platform:
+- Configure your Google Cloud Platform:

-1. Store your Project ID for later use.
+- Store your Project ID for later use.

 Create a service account

-To create a service account, follow the Google Cloud Platform (GCP) documentation.
+For the most up-to-date documentation on creating a service account, follow the Google Cloud Platform (GCP) documentation.

-Grant access to the service account
+Grant access to your new service account

 The GCP documentation outlines how to manage access for your service account.